 At your nonprofit’s first organizational meeting of the board, you’ll need to review and ratify the bylaws and achieve the following:

-Set up a corporate records binder or other means of keeping records, such as the cloud
+Step 8: Set up a corporate records binder

 A corporate records binder or an online storage platform like the cloud holds the aforementioned documents critical to your nonprofit corporation.
 This must be maintained with detailed records for compliance and auditing purposes.